How to Create a Multi-Step Form in WordPress (Without Coding)

 - Got to URL (Redirect): With this confirmation message, you can send users to a page on a different website from yours.

-Choose your preferred confirmation type from the dropdown menu, then customize it with your message or URLs.
+Now choose your preferred confirmation type from the dropdown menu, then customize it with your message or URLs.

 When you’re happy with how everything looks, click Save.